Technologicat/extrafeathers/README.md

 The Navier-Stokes demo supports solving only in parallel, because even a simple 2D [CFD](https://en.wikipedia.org/wiki/Computational_fluid_dynamics) problem requires so much computing power that it makes no sense to run it serially on a garden-variety multicore laptop.
 Also, this way we can keep the script as simple as possible, and just abuse the MPI group size to decide what to do, instead of building a proper command-line interface using [`argparse`](https://docs.python.org/3/library/argparse.html).

+There is a more advanced version of the Navier-Stokes solver (with better modularization and factoring of the code, as well as numerical stabilization) in [`extrafeathers.pdes.navier_stokes`](extrafeathers/pdes/navier_stokes.py); for invoking it, see the forced convection demo below ([`demo.coupled.main01_flow`](demo/coupled/main01_flow.py)).

 ![Navier-Stokes demo output](img/navier_stokes.png)

 *Flow over a cylinder using P2P1 (Taylor-Hood) elements.*

-### Incompressible flow and temperature (one-way coupled problem)
+### Forced convection (one-way coupled problem)

-This demo uses the same HDF5 mesh file as the *Navier-Stokes* demo.
-Create it with one of:
+This demo uses the same HDF5 mesh file as the *Navier-Stokes* demo, but a more advanced Navier-Stokes solver.
+Create the mesh with one of:

 ```bash
 python -m demo.import_gmsh  # graded mesh from Gmsh